cbm80amiga/RREFont/README.md

 void setColor(int c)
 void setColor(int c, int _bg)
-   setFg/setBg are obsolete, use setColor to change background/foreground colors Tf background and foreground are the same only foreground color is used to render (transparent background) void setBold(uint8_t _bold)
+   setFg/setBg are obsolete, use setColor to change background/foreground colors If background and foreground are the same only foreground color is used to render (transparent background) void setBold(uint8_t _bold)
   Sets bold mode
 void setSpacing(uint8_t sp)